University Hospital Erlangen

 - Static kidney scintigraphy (Tc-99m-DMSA)

-- Diagnostics of Parkinson's disease using FP-CIT-SPECT (dopamine-amino transporter scintigraphy) and IBZM-SPECT (dopamine receptor-2 scintigraphy)
+- Diagnostics of Parkinson's disease using FP-CIT-SPECT (dopamine transporter scintigraphy) and IBZM-SPECT (dopamine receptor-2 scintigraphy)

 - Bone scintigraphy

-- Diagnostics of inflammatory processes using granulocyte antibody scintigraphy
+- Diagnostics of inflammatory processes using anti-granulocyte scintigraphy

 - Radioiodine therapy for benign and malignant thyroid diseases